 These bacteria can be found virtually anywhere in the environment although the main contact for infection is believed to be tap water.
 M. kansasii lives in water, soil, foods, and a variety of animals.
 People living with HIV with weakened immune systems who live in midwestern and southwestern parts of the United States are at a higher risk of developing disease.

 What are the symptoms, and how is it diagnosed?

-How is it treated or prevented?
+How is it treated?

-It can take between two to eight weeks for a patient with M. kansasii to start feeling better upon starting treatment.
-Because of this, the infection is often treated in a hospital, where resources are readily available to help manage symptoms such as weight loss, fever, and dehydration.
+M. kansasii is treated using a combination of antibiotics to maintain control over the infection.
+After starting treatment, it can take 2–8 weeks for a person to start feeling better.
+Because of this, treatment is often done in a hospital, where resources are readily available to help manage symptoms, such as weight loss, fever, and dehydration.

 Are there any experimental treatments?

 If you would like to find out if you are eligible for any clinical trials that include new therapies for the treatment or prevention of M. kansasii, visit ClinicalTrials.gov, a site run by the U.S. National Institutes of Health.
 The site has information about all HIV-related clinical studies in the United States.
 For more info, you can call their toll-free number at 1-800-HIV-0440 (1-800-448-0440) or email email@example.com.